astridx/meinblog/content/posts/joomla/46joomla-template-favicon.en.md

 > The size and type of the favicon is expected to be different on different devices.
 I use the website [realfavicongenerator.net](https://realfavicongenerator.net/) to create the optimal format of my image for the individual devices.
 I consider this tool to be tried and tested and the easiest to use.
 However, there is an alternative newer approach that is used by the Joomla standard template Cassiopeia.
 If you prefer to use the modern SVG format with an ICO file as a fallback layer, you will find a solution that suits you better under [Favicon in Joomla template](https://blog.astrid-guenther.de/en/cassiopeia-favicon).

-## For the impatient

-Look at the changed programme code in the [diff view](https://github.com/astridx/boilerplate/compare/t40...t41)[^github.com/astridx/boilerplate/compare/t40...t41] and transfer these changes into your development version.
+> For impatient people: Look at the changed programme code in the [diff view](https://github.com/astridx/boilerplate/compare/t40...t41)[^github.com/astridx/boilerplate/compare/t40...t41] and transfer these changes into your development version.

 ## Step by step